stenzek/duckstation/.github/ISSUE_TEMPLATE/bug_report.md

 **Controller Troubleshoot Report**
 1. Have you installed any drivers or wrappers on your system, or do you have any programs like Steam open?
 2. Which controller backend are you using in general settings

+**Note:**
+If you are using Duckstation on Android device please consider the following before report:
+Are you using any kind of "memory optimizer" program such as: Ccleaner, Wisecleaner, Clean Master, Boost Android etc. ?
+(if so, please, consider create an exception on it first and test; or even remove / uninstall it retest and then, if the problem persists continue with the report.

 **Steps to reproduce**
 [Try to provide as much detail as possible to reproduce the issue]